UPDATED on 10.6.2019 (after the release of OpenShift 4.1): Added information on OpenShift 4.

 - support for source-to-image that allows you to create a custom jenkins image - a few files with plugins list, custom configuration and other resources, enable you to easily update it when a source image changes (that part also can be automated!) and use Jekins in a fully “immutable” mode

-- two versions of template available - ephemeral for testing purposes and persistent with persistent storage for more serious job, configuration data and job history is kept seperately from Jenkins itself and thus making it very easy to manage (e.g. upgrades, testing different sets of plugins)
+- two versions of template available - ephemeral for testing purposes and persistent with persistent storage for more serious job, configuration data and job history is kept separately from Jenkins itself and thus making it very easy to manage (e.g. upgrades, testing different sets of plugins)

 - synchronization of secret object from a namespace it’s running on - different secrets are synchronized with Jenkins credentials so that username/password, ssh key or secret text are available in your jobs without ever creating them in Jenkins